gardener/gardener-extension-shoot-falco-service/README.md

 # [Gardner Extension for Falco](https://gardener.cloud)

-This controller impements Gardener's extension contract for deploying and managing Falco in shoot clusters.
+This controller implements Gardener's extension contract for deploying and managing Falco in shoot clusters.

 # Extension Resources